Vascular Plants

 Bog willow (Salix pedicellaris)

-Distribution: Chiefly in the Cascades of Washington; Yukon Territory south to Oregon, east across Canada and northern U.S. to the Atlantic Coast.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Territory to Oregon, east across Canada and northern U.S. to the Atlantic Coast.

 Habitat: Bogs, fens, and similar wet meadows.